 - Faster runs

 - Better runs

 However, building muscle can be dangerous, especially for new runners.
 Pushing yourself too hard can lead to certain injuries, according to the Cleveland Clinic such as:

 - Achilles tendinitis

 - Runner’s knee

 Being mindful of your body and wearing the proper footwear can go a long way to ensuring that you do not injure yourself.
 Build yourself up slowly and you will see improvement in your ability and muscle mass over time.

 Does running build muscle?
 It can, depending on what you do.
 Incorporating different running styles into your training as well as strength training can contribute to muscle growth.
-Training alone is not enough, however; getting the right nutritional balance from your food, getting plenty of rest, and drinking plenty of water all play a role in helping your body build muscle.
+Training alone is not enough, however; getting the right nutritional balance from your food, getting plenty of rest, and drinking plenty of water all play a role in helping your body build muscle, according to the Journal of Athletic Training.
 If you need to know, we have advice on how much water you really need to drink.
 It is vital to remember that your body may need a different training and nutritional regime to achieve the same results as another runner; not all bodies are the same.
 If you need help building a routine, contact a local certified trainer for advice on where to start.